sellwe/Master_thesis_sebastian/README.md

 # Mixed model analyses

 I will use lme4 on the post-DESEq2 data as a two-stage approach.
-My other option was dream and limma voom on the raw counts, but this would redo the DE analysis from scratch and ...
+My other option was dream and limma voom on the raw counts, but this would redo the DE analysis.

 Mixed models have fixed and random effects.
 Fixed effects are variable levels we wish to estimate and interpret.
 Some used here are:
 age_rank - continous scale 1-9.